 - African and non-African banks and Discount Houses assuming African risk under Eligible Transactions.

 Tenor of individual transactions to be determined by the Participating Banks on a case-by-case basis and will depend on the assessed country risk.

 Accepted/Guaranteed Drafts or Letters of Credit.

 African or foreign banks acceptable to Afreximbank.
-Such banks to meet minimum conditions established by Afreximbank.
+Such banks to meet the minimum conditions established by Afreximbank.

-Linked to LIBOR, but determined with the Participating Banks on a case-by-case basis using country specific prime rates established by Afreximbank and indicative rates for similar transactions in country of residence of obligors as a guide.
+Linked to LIBOR but determined with the participating banks on a case-by-case basis using country specific prime rates established by Afreximbank and indicative rates for similar transactions in the country of residence of the obligors as a guide.